bradyjoslin/assembllm/workflows/scrape_then_summarize/README.md

-# End of Life Workflow Example
+# Scrape and Summarize Workflow Example

 **Overview**

-[scrape_then_summarize.yaml](./scrape_then_summarize.yaml) uses workflow chaining to compose a workflow that scrapes a URL and then summarizes the content.
+[scrape_then_summarize.yaml](./scrape_then_summarize.yaml) uses workflow chaining and [Assembllm HTML Tools](https://github.com/bradyjoslin/assembllm-htmltools) to compose a workflow that scrapes a URL and then summarizes the content.

 Takes a json array of objects with the following keys:
 - **url**: The URL to scrape